SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 * Managing the server-side with MVC rethought for the demands of Agile, component-driven development
 * Generating your JQuery and JQuery UI code and handling client-side events using PHP on the server-side
-* Styling your components with a fully-integrated, skinnable CSS3 framework with the power of Bootstrap.
+* Styling your components with a fully-integrated, skinnable CSS3 framework with the power of Bootstrap
+* And handling all the AJAX complexity required to plumb the client into the server.

 Years of experience with demanding Agile projects has proven that this radical level of abstraction simplifies development and eases testing.